 Each type of plugin slightly differs in implementation, but there are certain common steps that need to be taken in order for the plugin to be recognized by the Drupal Plugin API and Views.

 Next, your plugin class needs to be in a certain PSR-4 namespace.
-The namespace typically follows the pattern Plugin\views\[machine_name_of_base_class]
+The namespace typically follows the pattern Plugin\views\[machine_name_of_base_class].
+For example, for the Style plugin it will be Plugin\views\style.

-Lastly, every plugin class needs to be annotated with the corresponding annotation type.
+Lastly, every plugin class needs associated PHP attributes with the corresponding metadata.

-You can learn more about the basics of implementing plugins in Implement a Plugin of Any Type.
+You can learn more about the basics of implementing plugins in Implement a Plugin Using PHP Attributes.

 Recap